Skip to main content

 How to choose a Medicare Part D plan

-• Check the drugs you need against the drugs covered by the plan.
+• Check the prescription drugs you need against the drugs covered by the plan.
 You’ll want to pick a plan that covers your drugs.

 How much does Medicare Part D cost?